How to Become a Financial Advisor

 Financial Advisor Job Description

 Have you ever wondered what financial advisors do?
-As a financial advisor, you may have a variety of job duties.
+As a financial advisor, you may assist individuals and families with their cash flow, savings, tax strategies, investments for children's education, and retirement planning.
 Duties of a financial advisor include:

 - Attain business for your broker-dealer through customers